 Decent care is about people, relationships and community.
 Co-ops are a great way to organise activities and resources around these pillars.

-Our care system is in acute crisis.
 Co-op approaches to care and wellbeing have the potential to make the system safer, effective and more efficient, by improving standards but also crucially by enabling people to be healthier and happier in their homes and communities.
 This is about more than care - it’s about the good life.

 We are involved in exploring and piloting co-op approaches.
 Local governments and local health systems can do a lot to help us.